grant-kalasky/spotify-artist-explorer/README.md

 2. **ArtistTree** - Creates a tree visualization of related artists given a root artist that is selected from ArtistInput.

 3. **ArtistSidebar** - Dynamically displays information about a selected artist in the ArtistTree.
-Artist information includes number of followers, Spotify popularity, Spotify link, top songs and genres, and albums.
+Artist information includes number of followers, Spotify popularity, Spotify link, top songs and genres, and recent albums.

 ### Features